tschie/fxibit/README.md

 - `Application-Name` - name to show in Fxibit, otherwise the classname is shown

 Fxibit uses the following system properties:
+- `fxibit.depsDir` - directory to load non-runnable jar dependencies for your apps
 - `fxibit.appsDir` - directory to load apps from at launch

 ## Tasks